isabella232/cxm-learn.en/help/course/overview.md

 ---
-title: Adobe Data-Driven Operating Model
+title: Adobe's Data-Driven Operating Model
 description: This is the article overview.
 ---

 # Adobe's Data-Driven Operating Model (DDOM)

-Welcome to the Adobe Data-Driven Operating Model guide.
+Welcome to an overview of Adobe's Data-Driven Operating Model (DDOM).
+In this course, you will learn from Adobe's Digital Strategy Group about Adobe's digital transformation story, the three core pillars of DDOM and sample insights uncovered by DDOM.

 <!--
 This is the landing page of the user guide.
 It should be the first list item in the TOC.md file.